 How to prevent Phishing attacks – Your staff are the first line of defence.

-Your staff are the primary target for cyber attacks and Phishing scams.
+Your staff is the primary target for cyber-attacks and Phishing scams.
 Attackers target businesses large and small through a combination of fake emails and telephone calls.
-So how can you keep your business, and your staff, safe and prevent such attacks?
+So how can you keep your business, and protect your staff from phishing attacks?

 Email scams and telephone scams